 The Catholic School community in the Diocese of St. Augustine has a goal of helping all children reach their full potential intellectually, emotionally, and spiritually.

-Individual schools establish admission policies for their own schools, which target students who are able to manage in a mainstream setting.
-Limited resources prevent us from accepting students who would require more than simple accommodations/minor adjustments.
+Individual schools establish admission policies for their own schools, which target students who can manage in a mainstream setting.
+Limited resources prevent us from accepting students who would require more than simple accommodation/minor adjustments.